 Canada’s inclusive approach to trade

 As part of the Government of Canada’s trade diversification strategy, we are pursuing an inclusive approach to trade that seeks to ensure that more Canadians have access to the benefits and opportunities that flow from international trade and investment.
 This includes those Canadians who have traditionally been under-represented in international trade and investment, including women, small and medium-sized enterprises (SMEs) and Indigenous peoples.
-This means seeking trade policies that are responsible, transparent and inclusive.
+This means seeking trade policies that are sustainable, transparent and inclusive.

 Why is an inclusive approach to trade important?

 Trade liberalization has been a significant stimulus to economic growth and prosperity around the world, including in Canada.
 However, the Government of Canada is aware that criticism of international trade and globalization has led to protectionist movements and a retreat from the international rules-based order, a system that has provided unparalleled prosperity to Canada and others for decades.

 In response, we are committed to creating opportunities for more Canadians to engage in and benefit from trade, while at the same time advancing broader economic, social, labour and environmental priorities.